 The price of cosmetic surgery — including breast augmentation — varies depending on a number of factors.
 The cost of an initial breast augmentation procedure (not revision surgery) at our practice ranges from $4,900 to $6,500.

 The type of implant has an influence on the final cost: Saline implants are less expensive than silicone gel implants.
 Anatomically shaped implants ("gummy bears") also cost more than round silicone gel implants.
 When it comes to your surgeon, it's important that your choice be based on more than the cost.
-Women searching for a breast augmentation specialist in the Scottsdale area choose to drive to Gilbert to have a board-certified plastic surgeon with Dr. Olson's training and experience perform the procedure.
+Women searching for a breast augmentation specialist in the Paradise Valley area choose to drive to Gilbert to have a board-certified plastic surgeon with Dr. Olson's training and experience perform the procedure.

 Preparing for Recovery